Filial piety: In East Asian languages and cultures

 In Korean culture, filial piety is also of crucial importance.
+However, filial piety in the later Joseon dynasty, created a tension for women on marriage, between "filial values" and "filial emotions" during the later Joseon dynasty, since women, on marrying, owed their filial piety to their husband's family and not to their birth family.
+These tensions and the normative values of this neo-Confucian patrilineal and patriarchal society are evidenced in pansori and the many versions of various moral tales.
+Books published on filial piety include Hyohaengrok (효행록) first published in late Goryeo times and revised and republished in 1428, and the Register of Loyalty and Filial Piety (1655-1788) (효행등제등록) a register of those receiving government rewards for filial piety from 1655 to 1788.

 In Taiwan, filial piety is considered one of eight important virtues, among which filial piety is considered supreme.
 It is "central in all thinking about human behavior".
-Taiwan generally has more traditional values with regard to the parentchild relationship than the People's Republic of China (PRC).
+Taiwan generally has more traditional values with regard to the parent-child relationship than the People's Republic of China (PRC).
 This is reflected in attitudes about how desirable it is for the elderly to live independently.